Developers

 Example

-/api/v1/artists?q=electronic&limit=20/api/v1/blogsEvery blog post on Music United with full semantic metadata — titles, descriptions, keywords, images, and rich details.
-Audio metadata (type, format) is included but audio file URLs are never exposed.
-Search for artist content here.
+/api/v1/artists?q=electronic&limit=20/api/v1/campaignsEvery published release on Music United — albums, EPs, singles, and artist campaigns — with full semantic metadata.
+Audio metadata (type, format) is included, but audio file links are never exposed.

 Parameters